hyperion-cs/dhaf/README.md

 The templates can be found in the `templates` folder of the current repository.

 # Terminology
-- Failover — emergency switching of the network configuration in automatic mode;
+- Failover — emergency switching of the entry point in automatic mode;
-- Switchover — knowingly manually switching network configurations (for maintenance, testing, etc.);
+- Switchover — knowingly manually switching entry points (for maintenance, testing, etc.);
-- Switching — automatically switching of the network configuration to the higher priority of the healthy ones.
+- Switching — automatically switching of the entry point to the higher priority of the healthy ones.